Arh0rn/UniAns/README.md

 ## Supported AI Providers

-### OpenAI
+### OpenAI (Active)

--   GPT-4o (Recommended)
--   GPT-4o Mini (Faster & Cheaper)
--   GPT-4 Turbo
--   GPT-4
--   GPT-3.5 Turbo
+The extension supports OpenAI's frontier models (recommended for most tasks):

+-   **gpt-5**: Best model for coding and agentic tasks across domains
+-   **gpt-5-mini**: Faster, cost-efficient version of GPT-5 for well-defined tasks
+-   **gpt-5-nano**: Fastest, most cost-efficient version of GPT-5
+-   **gpt-5-pro**: Version of GPT-5 that produces smarter and more precise responses
+-   **gpt-4.1**: Smartest non-reasoning model

+You can also use the "Custom Model" option to manually enter any OpenAI model name (e.g., gpt-4o, o1-pro, etc.).

+View detailed pricing for all models in the settings page.

+### Google Gemini (DEPRECATED)

+⚠️ **Note**: The Gemini provider is currently deprecated and not supported.
+Please use OpenAI.

 ## Requirements

 -   Chrome browser
--   API key from your chosen provider (OpenAI or Google Gemini)
+-   OpenAI API key from [platform.openai.com](https://platform.openai.com)

 ## License